adap/flower/doc/source/example-pytorch-centralized.rst

 However, if you use Flower you can keep your code and put Flower on top.
 You can play around with federated learning setups without destroying your actual pre-existing code.

 The concept is easy to understand.
 We have to set up a *server* and take the :code:`cifar.py` for the *clients* that are connected to the *server*.
-The *server* sends model parameter to the clients.
+The *server* sends model parameters to the clients.
 The *clients* running the training and updating the paramters.
 The updated parameters are evaluated and send back to the *server* that averages all received paramters.
 This is one round of a federated learning process.

 Our example consists of one *server* and two *clients* all having the same model.

 Let us set up the :code:`server.py` first.
 The *server* needs first the flower package.
-Then, you define the IP adress and how many federated learning rounds you need.
+Then, you define the IP address and how many federated learning rounds you need.

 .. code-block:: python